This article describes the procedures and requirements of .uk domain names.

 - Once the current provider has changed the IPS tag of the domain the transfer will be completed within a few hours.

 - IPS tag: the current provider should change the so-called IPS-tag into REGISTRAR-EU.
-This has to be done within 45 days, otherwise the transfer will be cancelled
+This has to be done within 45 days, otherwise the transfer will time out and automatically fail.

 - Once the IPS-tag has been changed the transfer will finalize momentarily.